-Wayne is honored to be able to gather subject matter from famous ranches all across the country including the 6666s and the 06 Ranch.
+Wayne is honored to be able to gather subject matter from famous ranches across the country including the Four Sixes and the 06 Ranch.
 His artwork has been featured in galleries and shows from New York to California.

 In 1995, Wayne was invited to become a CAA member.
-Being a member is the fulfillment of a dream, but also serves as a challenge to become a better artist.
-Wayne has served as a Director in the organization, Vice-President and President.
-He has won a Silver Medal in Drawing, the Traditional Cowboy Arts Association Award for Best Portrayal of a Cowboy Subject, and a Gold Metal in Mixed Media at the CA annual show.
-He has won numerous other awards and his art has been featured in major magazines such as Western Horseman, The Cattleman, Quarter Horse Journal, The Hereford Journal, and Texas Monthly.
+Being a member is the fulfillment of a dream, but it also serves as a challenge to become a better artist.
+Wayne has served as a director in the organization, and as vice president and president.
+He has won a Silver Medal in Drawing, the Traditional Cowboy Arts Association Award for Best Portrayal of a Cowboy Subject, and a Gold Medal in Mixed Media at the CA annual show.
+He has won numerous other awards and his art has been featured in major magazines such as Western Horseman, The Cattleman, Quarter Horse Journal, The Hereford Journal and Texas Monthly.